 Our Westmoreland County Family Law Attorneys can act as your legal guide through your family court issues including divorce, equitable distribution, child support, spousal support, and child custody.

-To learn more about our Pennsylvania family law firm, and to schedule an appointment to speak with one of our experienced Westmoreland County family lawyers, call us today at 412-281-9906, toll free at 1-855-VARI-LAW (1-855-827-4529) or send us an e-mail.
-Our Pittsburgh office and Southpointe office are open Monday through Friday from 8:00 a.m. - 5:00 p.m. and evenings by appointment.
-Our Cranberry Township office is open by appointment only.
+To learn more about our Pennsylvania family law firm, and to schedule an appointment to speak with one of our experienced Westmoreland County family lawyers, call us today at 412-281-9906, toll free at 1-844-VARI-LAW or send us an e-mail.